-POLICY DM9: Protection of Trees and Hedgerows
+POLICY DM940: Protection of Trees and Hedgerows

-The Council will protect existing trees and seek to secure additional trees that increase canopy cover in the interests of amenity and biodiversity by:
+The Council will protect and ensure the care of trees and existing trees and seek to secure additional trees that increase canopy cover in the interests of amenity and biodiversity by:

-- a. making Tree Preservation Orders; - b. only granting consent for felling, topping, lopping or uprooting if a sound arboricultural reason is provided to accompany applications; - adhering to the principles of BS3998 'Tree work Recommendations' 2010 for established tree management options (including soil care and tree felling); - d. refusing planning permission for development resulting in the loss or deterioration of trees or vegetation of significant amenity, historic, cultural or ecological value unless the need for, and benefits of, the development in that location clearly outweigh the loss; and - encouraging tree planting to help achieve a target of 22% canopy cover by 2050.
+- a. making Tree Preservation Orders; - in relation to applications for works to trees, only granting consent for felling, topping, lopping or uprooting if a sound arboricultural reason is provided to accompany applications; - adhering to the principles of BS3998 'Tree work Recommendations' 2010 for established tree management options (including soil care and tree felling); - d. refusing planning permission for development resulting in the loss or deterioration of trees or vegetation of significant amenity, historic, cultural or ecological value aged or veteran trees found outside ancient woodland-unless the need for, and benefits of, the development in that location clearly outweigh the loss; and - e. encouraging tree planting to help achieve a target of 22% canopy cover by 2050.